auto-dns/pihole-cluster-admin/DEVELOPMENT.md

 * Build the container using the multi-stage Dockerfile
 * Mount your workspace into the container
-* Forward ports `8080` (backend) and `5173` (Vite dev server)
+* Forward ports `8081` (backend) and `5173` (Vite dev server)
+* Start two Pi-hole API containers on ports `8082` and `8083`
 * Preinstall Go, Node, Vite, and tooling (zsh, git, linters, pre-commit)
+* Copy `.devcontainer/example.env` to `.devcontainer/.env` if `.env` does not exist

 ---

 ## Environment Configuration

-In the `.devcontainer` folder, you’ll need to create a `.env` file with the following contents:
+The `.env` file lives in the `.devcontainer` folder.
+If it does not exist on first launch, it is automatically created from `example.env`.

 ```dotenv
 PIHOLE_CLUSTER_ADMIN_SERVER_PROXY_ENABLE=true
 ```

-This enables frontend proxying behavior in dev mode.
-Later on, you can add any other specific configurations that you need to (as described in README.md) for local development.
+You may customize this file to override frontend proxy behavior, set Pi-hole API endpoints, change log polling intervals, etc. Refer to the project `README.md` for all supported variables.

+⚠️ **Note:** The `.env` file is ignored by git.
+Do not commit secrets or hardcoded credentials.

 ---